...

 • Blog

 • Cloudy Hot Water?
-Fix Air In Hot Water In 15 Minutes!
+Fix It In 15 Minutes!

 Cloudy Hot Water?
-Fix Air In Hot Water In 15 Minutes!
+Fix It In 15 Minutes!

-It has happened to all of us: We turn on the hot water, and water goes everywhere and the faucet makes strange sounds.
-Do you need a plumber that can cost hundreds of dollars?
+Have you ever been in this situation?
+You turn on the hot water, and water splashes around and the faucet gurgles.
+Would you really need a plumber that will invoice you hundreds of dollars?

-Having some air in the hot water line is a widespread issue all around the United States.
-People also describe this as cloudy water or bubbles in hot water.
-When you open hot water, the water pressure looks higher than normal, and there are some air bubbles in the water.
+People also describe this as cloudy hot water or bubbles in hot water.
+When you turn on the hot water faucets, the water pressure looks higher than normal, and there are some air bubbles in the water.

 When you get air in hot water lines, the result can be a surprising mess.
-What causes it and how can you fix it?
+What causes it and how to fix cloudy hot water?

 Air in Hot Water Line

 There is some danger to your plumbing system if you have air in your water lines.
-Often the problem isn’t severe, but if left alone for a long time, air can help cause corrosion and rust to form in your pipes.
-Thankfully, the air in hot water lines is not something that is difficult to fix and today will be the last time you ask yourself : why is my hot water cloudy?
+Often times, the problem isn’t severe.
+However, if left alone, air can cause corrosion and rust in your pipes.

-To what is happening, let’s look at what could be causing the problem and the best way to take care of it.
-Keep in mind, it is not uncommon for air to be present in the hot water heater every so often, the problem comes in when it is happening all the time.
+Let’s look at what could be causing the issue and the best way to take care of it.
+Bear in mind that it is quite common for air to be present in the hot water heater .

 Other Signs Of Air

-This noise can be annoying, and it can also damage the pipes.
-Don’t run the risk of having to call an expensive plumber for what could be an easy fix.
-If you hear what sounds like a hammering noise, it can mean that there is water getting into the air lines, which exist to help maintain proper pressure in your pipes.
+This type of noise can be bothering, but it is important to mention that it can harm the pipes.
+A hammering noise can mean that there is water getting into the air lines.
+Those air line exist to help maintain proper pressure in your pipes.

 Water heater corrosion can occur, especially if you haven’t replaced the anode rod.
-Magnesium anode corrosion is designed to occur faster than the metal of the tank around it, thus keeping corrosion from occurring to the lining of the hot water tank.
+Magnesium anodes are designed to deplete faster than the metal of the tank around it.
+It helps keeping corrosion from occurring.

-The cheapest and most effective way of dealing with both of those problems is to use a Corro-Protec powered anode rod.
-This can be a long-term solution to the problem or prevent it from becoming a problem in the first place.
-With Corro-Protect you won’t have to deal with air in hot water lines caused by corrosion in the tank.
+Installing a Corro-Protec powered anode rod can be a long-term solution.
+With Corro-Protec, you won’t have to deal with air in hot water lines caused by corrosion in the tank.

 Water Shut Off

-If the water has been shut off, you can expect that air will build up.
-Water is often shut off due to maintenance or other concerns, such as extended vacations or business trips.
-As long as this is the sole cause of the problem, turning your water back on will help work the air out of the line.
+If the water has been shut off for more than 24 hours, you can expect air to build up.
+Water is often shut off due to maintenance, extended vacations or business trips.
+If it’s the sole issue, turning your water back on will help work the air out of the line.

 Pressure Relief Valve

-If you are getting consistent air in your hot water line, you might try shutting off the water and using the pressure relief valve on the hot water heater. to remove any trapped air.
-Opening this valve can give the air a chance to escape, thus eliminating your problem.
-However, this valve may be the problem.
+Shut off the water and use the pressure relief valve to get rid of air that might be trapped.
+Opening this valve can give the air a chance to escape, thus avoiding issues.
+However, this valve may be the problem but replacing it can be a fast and easy.

 Hose Connections

 It is possible that the hose and pipe connections need to be tightened.
-A small amount of sediment, contaminant, or even silicone can get in the connection and create a small space for air to enter.
-If you don’t have any leaking water, and can’t tell that there’s a problem with any of the connections make sure you go over them all.
+A small amount of sediment, contaminant, or even silicone can get in the connection.
+Go over all the connections to avoid high water pressure

 Keep Your Hot Water System Clean

-Regular preventative maintenance and the installation of useful tools like a powered anode rod can keep problems from occurring not just in your hot water tank, but in your hot water system as a whole.
-This is always the best and cheapest way to ensure you have clean, usable water in your home.
+Regular maintenance and the installation of a powered anode rod can keep problems from occurring in your hot water system.
+This is always the best and cheapest way to ensure you have clean, safe to drink cold water in your home.
+There is no need for water suppliers in this instance.
+The reality is until you investigate, you won’t know what is causing air in your air in the water lines.

 Blog

-Hot Water Heater Not Working ?
-Here’s 9 Reasons Why!
+Troubleshooting: Why Your Hot Water Heater Is Not Working

 How to Change Your Hot Water Heater Temperature In 6 Steps